-Judge who blocked deportation mid-flight set to review case
+Judge who blocked deportation to rule on keeping man in US

 When Lin returned in December, he was taken into ICE custody after he got off the plane but released several hours later.

 Lin, whose wife and three children are U.S. citizens, is asking for more time to stay in the country while he seeks permanent residence.
-Removing him now will keep him separated from his family for years, his lawyers said in a court filing.
+Removing him now will keep him separated from his family for years, his lawyers said.

-“Mr. Lin is thankful to be back home with his family, but his children are still nervous and he can see the lasting impact of having been arrested and taken away from them for three and a half months, and they worry that he will be taken away from them again,” the ACLU attorneys wrote.

 U.S. Justice Department lawyers argue the judge doesn’t have the jurisdiction to halt Lin’s deportation.
 They also claim Lin and his wife failed to seek an immigrant visa “diligently” and in a timely manner.